 # Courses Fee Discount

-When you wanted to select columns by the range, provide start and stop column names.
+When you want to select columns based on label Indexes, provide start and stop indexes.

 # Select all columns between Fee an Discount columns